Galactic Enterprise Lob Book -

 Jack recognized the ship computer’s voice.
 “Tell me when 75% of the ships have settled into orbit again,” he said before hanging up.

 “The Kelgarons seem to be moving their ships into a slightly higher orbit on the other side of the planet,” Jack replied.
 “The move makes no sense.”

-“No, I don’t,” April replied few seconds.
+“No, I don’t,” April replied after few seconds.
 “It still remains hidden behind the Moon.”

-Candy was envious of her sister’s ability to connect into any open network.
-She had to use some kind of interface to communicate with Pandora the same as the humans.
+Candy was envious of her sister’s ability to connect to any open network.
+She had to use some kind of interface to communicate with Pandora, the same as the humans.
 Suddenly she had a horrible thought if Jack was right about the aliens.
-“What if they are hiding more ships behind the Moon?
+“What if they are hiding more ships behind the moon?
 How long would it take before they could get here?” she asked.

 Jack looked over at April.
 “How long before all the alien ships reach their new locations?” he asked her.